aws-deepracer/aws-deepracer-model-optimizer-pkg/README.md

 The DeepRacer Model Optimizer ROS package creates the *model_optimizer_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
 More details about the application and the components can be found [here](https://github.com/aws-racer/aws-deepracer-launcher).

-This node is responsible for running the *Intel OpenVino* model optimizer script for the DeepRacer reinforcement learning models to obtain the intermediate representation xml files and other optimizer artifacts required to run the inference with the model.
+This node is responsible for running the Intel OpenVino Model Optimizer script for the DeepRacer reinforcement learning models to obtain the intermediate representation xml files and other optimizer artifacts required to run inference with the model.

 More details about the Intel OpenVino Model Optimizer can be found here: https://docs.openvinotoolkit.org/2021.1/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html